 Less Than Significant Impact.
-Development of the project site will require the demolition of the existing structures, constructed between 1922 and 1956.
+Development of the project site will require the demolition of three existing residential units and associated structures, originally developed in 1910 (409 Hawthorne Street) and 1940 (405 Hawthorne Street).
 Structures constructed, repaired or remodeled between 1930 and 1981 have the potential of containing Asbestos Containing Building Materials.
 In addition, buildings constructed prior to 1978 may contain lead based paints.
 Testing and removal of lead-based paints is subject to regulation established by the Environmental Protection Agency (EPA).
 The proposed project could create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
 As such, the existing structures are required to be tested in accordance with applicable rules and regulations and remediated accordingly prior to demolition.
 The project would be required to comply with all applicable rules established by the SCAQMD, including Rule 403 and 402, during the construction phase of the project that would prevent dust from migrating beyond the project site.
 Compliance with the applicable rules and regulations would ensure that significant impacts are reduced to a less than significant level.